tudorjuravlea/tudorjuravlea/README.md

 **[fidelity-machine](https://github.com/tudorjuravlea/fidelity-machine)**.
 Tired of AI generated slop UIs?
 I built an open-source design system fidelity tool (Apache-2.0 license) to solve that.
-*Fidelity Machine is always: On brand.
+*Fidelity Machine is the engine that gets you always: On brand.
 On system.
-On point.* A design-system fidelity system for AI-generated UI:
+On point.*

 lock the brand → generate through the mold → achieve consistent brand fidelity.
 Prototype fast from real production design-system work.